 Other users have reported that completely disabling Wi-Fi helps the problem further.
 Since you don’t need online capability to play Zelda, give that a try if you still have problems.
 You can also use the system’s Airplane Mode to stop all wireless communication, but that doesn’t work when the system is docked.

 If you can run an Ethernet cable to your system, try a USB-to-Ethernet adapter.
 This will bypass Wi-Fi entirely, thus fixing this problem and providing a better connection to your Switch to boot.
+(You also have a few ways to fix low frame rate on Windows.)

 Don’t have a Switch yet?
 You still have time to read our review!